Remember summer camp? The campfires, the friendship bracelets … the child care?

 - Unicef’s Camp @ Home includes short videos of sports instruction, cooking, arts and crafts and more from its Kid Power program.
 (It also gives kids a chance to give back.)

-- Illustrator Wendy Mac has been hosting #DrawTogether lessons during school shutdowns and is now offering a virtual camp on Instagram.
+- Illustrator Wendy Mac has been hosted #DrawTogether lessons during school shutdowns and has now gathered each episode in an easy-to-access YouTube channel.

 - The Children's Museum of Manhattan offers daily museum activities at home, including concerts, arts activities, readings and more.